31415pi/ECE_411_Winter_2021_Team_7/Firmware/README.md

 ### MPLABX Guide / Tips

 - `Ctrl-Click` on a symbol to go to definition.
+- PICKit4 programmer has internal pull-downs of 4.7k on CLK, PDA lines.

 To configure register access `Window -> Target Memory Views -> Configuration Bits`.
 This will allow to generate new configuration *pragmas*.